Visiting Guatape – A Traveller Guide

 Guatape is said to be the most colorful town in Colombia and shortly after arriving I could see why.
 If you’re lucky enough to have a clear sky then the town will light up to the point that you will need sunglasses to look around.
 Concerned about what to do in Guatape?
 Just look around and you will be amazed!

-People Watch from the Square
+4. People watch from the Square

-Guatape isn’t like any ordinary town and in the few hours we relaxed we saw all sorts of characters including a group of cowboys drinking on their horses out the front of a bar before galloping around the square.
-As the sun went down one man had to be pulled off of his horse as the alcohol took affect and holding on was a little too hard.
+Guatape isn’t like any ordinary town and in the few hours we relaxed, we saw all sorts of characters including a group of cowboys drinking on their horses out the front of a bar before galloping around the square.
+As the sun went down one man had to be pulled off of his horse as the alcohol took effect and holding on was a little too hard.

 Go play some pool in one of the many bars and just enjoy the local craziness, this is a great way to spend the afternoon or night.

-Take a Cruise on the Lake
+5. Take a cruise on the Lake

 There are a few options, you can take a local guide from Calle 32 or choose a more luxurious option and take a dinner cruise.
 Either would be great, just be sure to pick a reputable company or a nice boat as only about one month ago nine people died after a boat suffered an explosion and sunk in the lake.